BenAgro314/JackalTourGuide/README.md

 -l [arg], if this option is given, the simulation will load the provided world file located in /home/$USER/Myhal\_Simulation/simulated\_runs/[arg], otherwise it will generate a new world based on the specified parameters (default = None).

--p [arg], what parameter file is being used (default = defautl\_params).
+-p [arg], what parameter file is being used (default = default\_params).

 For example, some common calls are:

 + `./master.sh -t E_tour -emfg`
 + `./master.sh -t J_tour -v -l 2020-08-04-17-04-21`

-The first command would launch the simulation with the tour `E_tour`, visualize topics in the simulation, use gmapping and ground truth classifications with pointcloud filtering.
+The first command would launch the simulation with the tour `E_tour`, visualize topics in the simulation, use gmapping and ground truth classifications with point-cloud filtering.
 The second command would launch the simulation with the tour `J_tour` along with a GUI, and load the world file from the previous run `2020-08-04-17-04-21`.

 #### Parameter Specification

 Parameter directories are located in src/myhal\_simulator/params/.
 The default parameters are in a directory called default\_params.
-The files in this foler can be modified directly, or a copy of this folder can be made.
+The files in this folder can be modified directly, or a copy of this folder can be made.
 To use a non-default parameter directory, it's name must be specified using the -p flag when calling `master.sh` (see [above section](#Master-Script)).
 The files that have parameters to be modified are (in order of usefulness):